 - Is there any possibility that stormwater could run off your site during construction and into surface waters or conveyance systems leading to surface waters of the state?
 In almost every case, the answer to this question is yes.

 For more information visit Ecology's website.

 If a Construction General Permit is required by The Department of Ecology, you will need a Certified Erosion and Sediment Control Lead (CESCL) to monitor stormwater controls on your construction site.
-Access the CESCL training calendar (PDF).
+Access the 2018 CESCL Training Calendar Update Final (PDF).

 Underground Injection Control (UIC)

 Underground Injection Control are also known as “dry wells”.